ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 - An application, such as SAP NetWeaver, can connect to the SAP HANA system on NODE3.

 NODE3 is not part of the cluster and does not takeover the virtual IP address after a HANA system replication takeover.
-The starting of application servers that connect to NODE3 at the *DR site* requires extra effort, which is not described in this document.
+The start up of application servers that connect to NODE3 at the *DR site* requires extra effort, which is not described in this document.
 {: important}

 On NODE3, run the following command to verify that the SAP HANA system runs as primary.